hashicorp/katakoda/terraform-sentinel/step3.md

 ## Edit your mock data tags

-To create a failing scenario for your `bucket_tags` rule, replace the tag identifiers with different values.
+To create a failing scenario for your `bucket_tags` rule, replace the tag identifiers in the `resource_changes` collection with different values.
 These tag identifiers search for an exact match so any additional text will cause a failure.

 If you have trouble finding the specific line, search for `<UPDATE_ID>` and replace it with `"FAIL-Environment"`{{copy}}